tahir48/Astar-Pathfinding-Strategy-2D/README.md

 # StrategyGame_2DPlatformer
 ### Introduction
 This repository contains a primitive 2D strategy game with 3 types of buildings and 3 types of soldiers, with basic functionality such as selection, movement attack, and taking damage.
+It also contains some of the design patterns such as pooling, factory and singleton as well as MVP.

 ### Run The Repo
 ##### From Unity Editor